WhiteSauce/BlueBear/README.md

 # BlueBear
-A YouTube enhancement tweak and it's totally FREE!
-Made using Logos.
+A YouTube enhancement tweak and it's totally FREE! \n Made using Logos.

 To-do: